Charles Marville

-Charles Marville, the pseudonym of Charles François Bossu (17 July 1813 – 1 June 1879), was a French photographer, who mainly photographed architecture, landscapes and the urban environment.
+Charles Marville, the pseudonym of Charles François Bossu (18 July 1816 – 1 June 1879), was a French photographer, who mainly photographed architecture, landscapes and the urban environment.
 He used both paper and glass negatives.
 He is most well known for taking pictures of ancient Parisian quarters before they were destroyed and rebuilt under "Haussmannization", Baron Haussmann's plan for modernization of Paris.
 "Marville created a model of photographic perception of the architectural environment that we still use and rely on today".
 In 1862, he was named official photographer of Paris.

 Art historian Ekaterina Vasilyeva notes that two points attract attention in Marville's photographs: complete indifference to pictorial photography, which at that time was the main form of artistic thinking, and attention to visual solutions that were non-standard for that moment.

 Biography

 Marville's past was largely a mystery until Sarah Kennel of the National Gallery of Art and independent researcher Daniel Catan discovered that Marville's given name was Charles-François Bossu.
 That newly-found association allowed them to discover a variety of biographical information, including photographs of his family which had been considered lost to time.

-Bossu was born in 1813 in Paris.
+Bossu was born in 1816 in Paris.
 Coming from an "established" Parisian family, he trained as a painter, illustrator and engraver.
-Concern that his name would cause professional difficulties (bossu means hunchback in French), he assumed the pseudonym Charles Marville around 1832, and began working in his field.
+Concerned that his name would cause professional difficulties (bossu means "hunchback" in French), he assumed the pseudonym Charles Marville around 1832, and began working in his field.
 For ten years, his primary activity was producing illustrations on wooden blocks for later engraving and printing (woodblock printing).
 The demands of composition on the small rectangular blocks, in the reverse of what would be the final appearance when printed, are similar to the constraints of composition on the ground glass of a view camera.

-After 17 years, as an illustrator, he took up photography around 1850.
+The invention of the calotype, with its potential for reproducibility, led him to take up photography around 1850, after 17 years working as an illustrator.
 His earliest known photographs were made while working for Louis Désiré Blanquart-Evrard, who started one of the world's first photographic publishing firms providing images for artists, designers, and collectors.

+In 1853, he was commissioned to photograph Notre Dame Cathedral decorated for the marriage of Napoleon III; three years later, he photographed the baptism of the emperor's son, Eugène-Louis.

+After the firm of Blanquart-Evrard closed in 1855, Marville began to find other clients for his work, as well as working as a printer and distributor for several photographers working in the Middle East and North Africa.